 However, the best part is that hearing aids can effectively manage Tinnitus.
 For many people, it has worked wonders.
 While, in some cases, it has proved effective only when used in combination with hearing therapies and strategies.

 It is always recommended to consult an audiologist and then buy the appropriate hearing aids designed specifically for your Tinnitus condition.

-Q1.How Tinnitus Retraining Therapy (TRT), when used in conjunction with hearing aids, work wonders?
+Therapy (TRT), when used in conjunction with hearing aids, works wonders?

 To many people, hearing aids when used all alone may not provide relief from Tinnitus.
 However, when employed in association with Tinnitus Retraining Therapy (TRT), it proves quite effectual.

-TRT uses sound therapy and directive counselling to deal with the three systems involved entitled the auditory system (hearing), the limbic system (emotions), and the autonomic nervous system (flight or fight response).
+TRT uses sound therapy and directive counseling to deal with the three systems involved entitled the auditory system (hearing), the limbic system (emotions), and the autonomic nervous system (flight or fight response).

 Q2.
 For treating the condition of Tinnitus, can hearing aids be used for a long period?

 Initially, it takes some time to adjust the hearing aids and get accustomed to a normal level of sound.
 Gradually, people experiencing Tinnitus become less aware of the sounds emitted during this condition.

 Instead, they become more aware and habitual of the sounds meant for them.

 Q3.
 Does wearing hearing aids for treating Tinnitus for an extended period of time cause any problem?